 - The Mongols

-Every one of them has its own playstyle that you need to master.
+Every one of them has its own playstyle that you’ll need to master.
 Apart from that, Age of Empires gives you the feeling of progression each time you play it.
-And that’s because you start in the Dark Age and need to upgrade your civilization several times, until you reach the Imperial Age.
+That’s because you start in the Dark Age and will need to upgrade your civilization several times, until you reach the Imperial Age.

 The single-player campaigns are diverse and very well made.
 You can pick The Hundred Years War, The Mongol Empire, and a few others.
-However, you shouldn’t play AoE IV purely for these campaigns.
-There are better games if you’re interested only in that.
-Instead, you should think of AoE IV as a great PvP strategy game.
+However, you shouldn’t play AoE IV purely for these campaigns, as it’s much more suitable for fans of both PvP and single player content.

 6. Europa Universalis IV

-When it first appeared in 2013, the game was well-received by everyone, obtaining a score of 8.7 on Metacritic.
-Everything from graphics to atmosphere and gameplay is carefully designed, and there is very little to complain about.
+When it first came out in 2013, the game was well received by the gaming community.
+Everything from graphics to atmosphere and gameplay is immaculate, and there is very little to complain about.

 One of the beautiful aspects of Europa Universalis IV is that you get to customize your historical campaigns.
 You can relive different periods, starting from the year 1444 until 1821.

 When you play Europa Universalis IV, you need to be good at multitasking.
 Most strategy games require this skill, but this one is on another level.
-There are many different things that need to be done frequently and forgetting about them can result in failure.
+There are many different tasks you will need to do and keep an eye on in order to succeed.

 The game is highly realistic, allowing you to pick any of the nations that existed during the historical period that you select.
-It’s also realistic in its complexity, meaning that there are economic, political, diplomatic, and military decisions to be made, and that’s only a small part of what you need to understand.
+It’s also realistic in its complexity, meaning that there are economic, political, diplomatic, and military decisions for you to make.

 If you’re a history buff, you will have a lot of fun in this game and you’ll get the opportunity to do things differently than the famous historical figures that you admire, either from your own country’s history or from a foreign one.